wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 			- You shoud round the keyword with double quotes when using `$ find`
 			- -exec has two parts:
 				- The command: For example: `cp {} /root/linda/`
 			- The -exec option needs a semicolon to be included in its syntax.
 But the shell reads that semicolon as a special character.
-So we s
+			- So we just scape it.
 			-
 	-
 		- #### Flashcards